 We have represented clients around the UK in launching claims against drug companies or simply their local chemist and we have been successful in both areas.
 With our help, backed up by the specialist medical expertise we can call upon from our partners, we can help you to build a strong argument if you have suffered illness or injury through a prescribed medication.

 Naturally, medical negligence claims against drug companies and chemists can be complex and each client’s circumstances are different to the last, but Stephensons' solicitors specialise in providing bespoke legal services which treat each client as an individual and each case as a wholly new situation.

-To enquire about claims against medical companies or chemists, call Stephensons on 01616 966 229 for free initial legal advice without obligation or send us an email via our contact form.
+To enquire about claims against medical companies or chemists, call Stephensons on 01616 966 229 for free initial guidance on your options without obligation or send us an email via our contact form.
 If you or somebody you are close to has received a harmful or substandard medical subscription, you could be entitled to compensation and our highly skilled medical negligence solicitors are perfectly positioned to help you to earn it.